 Students and Seniors Ticket – €8.00

 Adare Manor is an old Manor house.
 The building dates back to 1832.
 The 2nd Earl of Dunraven and his wife Lady Caroline Wyndham used to live in a Georgian design house called Adare house.
 This house was built by Valentine Quin who was the grandfather of the first Earl of Dunraven.
-The Manor took 30 years to build and sits on 840-acre site.
+They decided to build Adare Manor and took 30 years to build and the house sits on 840-acre site.

 The house has many interesting features of the 19th-century Gothic revival in Ireland and in the UK.
 The building features some heraldry crests and wood cravings.
 The cravings show monsters and old mythical creatures and beasts.

-The building of the Manor house provided local people with valuable work during one of Ireland’s darkest period, The Famine which is also known as the potato famine during the 1800s.
+The building of the Manor house provided local people with valuable work during one of Ireland’s darkest period, The Famine period also known as the potato famine which is also known as the potato famine during the 1800s.

 The building of the house was a huge project at the time and involved many expert craftsmen.
-The lands and garden in Adare Manor are absolutely beautiful and a credit to the original designer and owners down through the years.
+The lands and garden in Adare Manor are absolutely beautiful and a credit to the original designer and owners, they kept it in excellent condition down through the years.

-There are many old beautiful mature trees on the site and wonderful gardens that are simply special.
+There are many old beautiful mature trees on the 840-acre lands and wonderful gardens that are simply special.
 The river Maguire flows through the estate and is known as one of the best trout rivers in Ireland.